splunk/public-o11y-docs/metrics-and-metadata/metrics-finder-metadata-catalog.rst

 Use custom categories to browse for metrics using features that are unique to your organization’s data, like custom tags or properties.
 If you use custom metrics, you can set up custom categories to surface key dimensions from your data to help your user get started.
 Administrators can add custom categories.

 To display dimensions and properties as custom categories on the Metrics page, select :guilabel:`Add custom categories`.
-Select :guilabel:`Save and close` when you finish adding categories.The custom categories you added are now available for use on the Metrics page.
+Select :guilabel:`Save and close` when you finish adding categories.
+The custom categories you added are available for use on the Metrics page.
 Selecting :guilabel:`Edit` lets you add, delete, or update existing custom categories.

 .. _search-edit-metadata: